hapax/hapax.github.io/assets/emcc.md

 In contrast, kinetic energy need not be conserved, since energy can change forms, e.g. from kinetic to energy of deformation when the bowling balls shatter.
+We'll return to conservation of energy below.

-We'll continue to assume that momentum and mass are conserved in any frame of reference in special relativity, and see what that implies.
+Let's continue to assume that momentum and mass are conserved in any frame of reference in special relativity, and see what that implies.
 To make things concrete, we'll use the example of an exploding bowling ball.
 Let's start in the rest frame of the bowling ball, where the mass is